We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Here is the direct link to share this resource review.
 Feel free to copy and paste this URL into an email or place it on your web page or blog so others can read this TeachersFirst review:

-Flipgrid has changed its name to Flip and changed to a new look.
-However, it is still FREE.
-Flip is a video discussion tool with capabilities for sharing student responses through video.
+Flip (formerly Flipgrid) is a free video discussion tool with capabilities for sharing student responses through video.
 You can use Google, Microsoft, or your email address to create an account.
 Begin by clicking Getting Started from the top menu, then find the link to the Educator Toolkit (or scroll to the bottom menu of the landing page) and just follow the Toolkit simple steps to create a group.
 Be sure to copy the link for your group.
 Easy-to-follow directions guide you through the process of setting up a video response.
 Members will create a goup by clicking +Create from the left menu on your dashboard.
 When finished, use links to share the URL or embed your Flip into a website.
 Students access your Flip using the access code when sharing your topic, with the custom QR code, or through the unique URL created.
 In addition, share topics directly to Google Classroom, Remind, Microsoft Teams, or use the embed code to insert into a website.
 Be sure to investigate ideas from other educators in the at the Community Moments, found on the bottom menu.
 On the bottom menu you will also find the Help Center for Remote Learning.
+Flip is available in Spanish, too!

 In the ClassroomFlip is a versatile tool for use in any subject.
 Create prompts for students to respond to about anything and everything.
 Challenge students to reflect on their learning at the end of a unit, research project, or literature circle.
 Here are just a few example questions to ask: What are some things you did well on this assignment?
 What mistakes did you make on your last assignment that you did not make on today's assignment?
 What would you do differently?
 What would you like to learn more about?
 Ask students to use the many camera features to make conversations more meaningful.
 For example, use the whiteboard tool to demonstrate math problems, add emojis to convey emotions, or upload images to use for explanations.